MerosCrypto/Meros/docs/Protocol/Syncing.md

 # Syncing

-Syncing is an state between two nodes where one needs to catch up.
+Syncing is a state between two nodes where one needs to catch up.
 To initiate syncing, the node missing data (the "syncer") sends `Syncing`.
 In response, the node which received `Syncing` (the "syncee") sends `SyncingAcknowledged`.
 The syncer should ignore all messages from the syncee until it receives `SyncingAcknowledged`, in order to not confuse normal network traffic with data relevant to its syncing.

 During syncing, the syncer can only send:

+- `GetAccountHeight`
+- `GetHashesAtIndex`
+- `GetVerifierHeight`
 - `EntryRequest`
 - `MemoryVerificationRequest`
 - `BlockRequest`